 Until a common unit, a senior subordinated unit or a junior subordinated unit has been transferred on the books of Star Gas Partners, Star Gas Partners and the transfer agent, notwithstanding any notice to the contrary, may treat the record holder thereof as the absolute owner for all purposes, except as otherwise required by law or stock exchange regulations.
 Any transfers of a common unit or a senior subordinated unit will not be recorded by the transfer agent or recognized by Star Gas Partners unless the transferee executes and delivers a transfer application.
-By executing and delivering a transfer application, the transferee of common units, senior subordinated units or junior subordinated units:
+By executing and delivering a transfer application, the transferee of common units, senior subordinated units or junior subordinated units does the following.

-- (1) becomes the record holder of such units and shall be constituted as an assignee until admitted into Star Gas Partners as a substituted limited partner, - (2) automatically requests admission as a substituted limited partner in Star Gas Partners, - (3) agrees to be bound by the terms and conditions of, and executes, the amended and restated partnership agreement, - (4) represents that such transferee has the capacity, power and authority to enter into the amended and restated partnership agreement, - (5) grants powers of attorney to the general partner and any liquidator of Star Gas Partners as specified in the amended and restated partnership agreement and - (6) makes the consents and waivers contained in the amended and restated partnership agreement.
+- .
+Becomes the record holder of such units and shall be constituted as an assignee until admitted into Star Gas Partners as a substituted limited partner. - .
+Automatically requests admission as a substituted limited partner in Star Gas Partners. - .
+Agrees to be bound by the terms and conditions of, and executes, the amended and restated partnership agreement.

+- .
+Represents that such transferee has the capacity, power and authority to enter into the amended and restated partnership agreement. - Grants powers of attorney to the general partner and any liquidator of Star Gas Partners as specified in the amended and restated partnership agreement. - .
+Makes the consents and waivers contained in the amended and restated partnership agreement.

-An assignee will become a substituted limited partner of Star Gas Partners for the transferred common units or senior subordinated units upon satisfaction of the following two conditions: the consent of the general partner, which may be withheld for any reason in its sole discretion, and the recordation of the name of the assignee on the books and records of Star Gas Partners.
+An assignee will become a substituted limited partner of Star Gas Partners for the transferred common units or senior subordinated units upon satisfaction of the following two conditions.

+- .
+The consent of the general partner, which may be withheld for any reason in its sole discretion. - .
+The recording of the name of the assignee on the books and records of $\operatorname{Star}$ Gas Partners.

 Common units and senior subordinated units are securities and are transferable according to the laws governing transfer of securities.
-In addition to other rights acquired upon transfer, the transferer gives the transferee the right to request admission as a substituted limited partner in Star Gas Partners in respect of the transferred common units or senior subordinated units.
-A purchaser or transferee of common units or senior subordinated units who does not execute and deliver a transfer application obtains only
+In addition to other rights acquired upon transfer, the transferor gives the transferee the right to request admission as a substituted limited partner in Star Gas Partners in respect of the transferred common units or senior subordinated units.
+A purchaser or transferee of common units or senior subordinated units who does not execute and deliver a transfer application obtains only the following rights.

-- . the right to assign the common unit or senior subordinated units to a purchaser or other transferee and $\,$ - . the right to transfer the right to seek admission as a substituted limited partner in Star Gas Partners for the transferred common units or senior subordinated units.
+- .
+The right to assign the common unit or senior subordinated units to a purchaser or other transferee. - .
+The right to transfer the right to seek admission as a substituted limited partner in Star Gas Partners for the transferred common units or senior subordinated units.